enderyolagel/enderyolagel/README.md

-# Data Scientist & ML Engineer
+# Senior ML Engineer

-Hey, I’m Ender, a Data Scientist and ML Engineer living in Berlin.

-Currently, I work at Marley Spoon as a full stack data scientist.
-I design, develop, deploy and maintain ML pipelines in production for all Marley Spoon brands and territories across the globe.

-Previously, I developed a Graph Neural Network-based Recommender System for Deutsche Telekom on T-Labs Artificial Intelligence team.
-Before that, I worked for Microsoft, SoftwareONE and Oracle.

-I hold my Master of Science degree in Data Science at Hochschüle für Technik und Wirtschaft in Berlin.
+ML Engineer and Technical Consultant with 9 years of experience in AI powered applications and services, data, cloud solutions in Retail, E-Commerce, Financial Services and Digital Native Businesses deploying solutions across the US, EU, MEA and AU markets.

+Our team in Marley Spoon serves all company brands in the EU, US & Australia.
+We work closely with business stakeholders, product managers and software engineers, leading the way in building machine learning powered applications from experimentation through to live production.

+Our stack is AWS, Snowflake, AirFlow, Kafka, Kubernetes, Docker, Feast, DataDog, Kibana, Great Expectations, GitHub Actions, PyTest, Terraform, Looker.
+Here, I design, implement, test, deploy & maintain ML pipelines in production environment.

-Outside of work, I like playing guitar and improving myself at sound engineering and music production.
+Outside of work, I play guitar and work on music production and audio engineering.

 ## Interests

-MLOps • Deep Learning • Recommender Systems • Natural Language Processing • Computer Vision • Good Old Traditional ML :)
+MLOps • RecSys • LLMs

 ## Contact